 In the adjustment phase, young adults may complain to their parents about workplace practices, demanding bosses, irritating co-workers and deadlines, just to name a few issues.
 This is nothing new for sure.

 Anybody who has held a job can probably relate, but here’s where things get interesting.
-In an effort to be helpful, many parents jump right in to deal with the issue at hand.
+Many parents jump right in to deal with the issue at hand.
 In fact, you might be surprised at just how many parents are quick to take the reins and deal with the issue themselves.

 In a recent survey of parents of children ages 18-28 conducted by Morning Consult, 11 percent of the parents surveyed said they would contact an employer if their child was having issues at work.
 Of the parents surveyed: